Proclamation to the People of South Carolina: Aftermath

 After issuing the Proclamation to the People of South Carolina, Jackson received reports in January 1833 that the legislature had not only persisted in the nullification of the Tariff of 1828 and 1832, but also rescinded all other tariff laws passed by the federal government for revenue purposes.
 This action continued South Carolina's efforts to assert state sovereignty, as the state refused to financially contribute to any part of the federal financial burden.
 Following this, Henry Clay proposed the Compromise Tariff of 1833, which was later signed into law alongside the Force Bill by Jackson on March 2, 1833.
 The Compromise Tariff of 1833 called for a series of reductions at two-year intervals, culminating in the same rates as the Tariff of 1816, and was supported primarily by the South and West.
-The Force Bill, however, authorized the US president to employ military forces to uphold federal law.
+The Force Bill, however, authorized the president to employ military forces to uphold federal law.
 Although South Carolina nullified the Force Bill, it did rescind its earlier ordinance regarding nullification.
-The combination of the two bills allowed the federal government to assert its authority, while also permitting South Carolina to accept the reduced tariffs without diminishing its own stance.
+The combination of the two bills allowed the federal government to assert its authority while also permitting South Carolina to accept the reduced tariffs without diminishing its own stance.